-5.8.1 These guidelines cover PD's investments in non-G-Sec (including capital gains bonds, bonds eligible for priority sector status, bonds issued by Central or State public sector undertakings with or without Government guarantees and bonds issued by banks and financial companies) generally issued by corporates, banks, Fls and State and Central Government sponsored institutions, Special Purpose Vehicles (SPVs), etc. These guidelines will, however, not be applicable to (i) units of equity oriented mutual fund schemes where any part of the corpus can be invested in equity, (ii) venture capital funds, (iii) commercial paper, (iv) certificate of deposit,
+5.8.1 These guidelines cover PD's investments in non-G-Sec (including capital gain bonds, bonds eligible for priority sector status, bonds issued by Central or State public sector undertakings with or without Government guarantees and bonds issued by banks and financial companies) generally issued by corporate, banks, FIs and State and Central Government sponsored institutions, Special Purpose Vehicles (SPVs), etc. These guidelines will, however, not be applicable to (i) units of equity oriented mutual fund schemes where any part of the corpus can be invested in equity, (ii) venture capital funds, (iii) CPs, (iv) CDs, and (v) investments in equity shares.
+The guidelines will apply to investments both in the primary and secondary market.

-- and (v) investments in equity shares.
-The guidelines will apply to investments both in the primary market and the secondary market. - 5.8.2 PDs should not invest in non-G-Sec of original maturity of less than one year, other than Commercial Paper and Certificates of Deposits, which are covered under RBI guidelines. - 5.8.3 PDs should undertake usual due diligence in respect of investments in non-Government securities. - 5.8.4 PDs must not invest in unrated non-G-Sec. - 5.8.5 PDs will abide by the requirements stipulated by the SEBI in respect of corporate debt securities.
-Accordingly, while making fresh investments in non-Government debt securities, PDs should ensure that such investments are made only in listed debt securities, except to the extent indicated in paragraph 5.7.6 below. - 5.8.6 PD's investment in unlisted non-G-Sec should not exceed 10% of the size of their non-G-Sec portfolio on an on-going basis.
-The ceiling of 10% will be inclusive of investment in Security Receipts issued by Securitization Companies/Reconstruction Companies and also the investment in Asset Backed Securities (ABS) and Mortgage Backed Securities (MBS).
+- 5.8.2 PDs should not invest in non-G-Sec of original maturity of less than one year, other than NCDs, CPs and CDs, which are covered under RBI guidelines.
+PDs are permitted to invest in NCDs with original or initial maturity up to one year issued by the corporates (including NBFCs).
+However, their investments in such unlisted NCDs should not exceed 10 per cent of the size of their non-G-Sec portfolio on an on-going basis.
+While investing in such instruments, PDs should be guided by the extant prudential guidelines in force and instructions given in the circulars IDMD.DOD.10/11.01.01(A)/2009-10 dated June 23, 2010 and IDMD.PCD.No.24/14.03.03/2010-11 dated December 6, 2010. - 5.8.3 PDs should undertake usual due diligence in respect of investments in non-G-Sec. - 5.8.4 PDs must not invest in unrated non-G-Sec. - 5.8.5 PDs will abide by the requirements stipulated by the SEBI in respect of corporate debt securities.
+Accordingly, while making fresh investments in non-Government debt securities, PDs should ensure that such investments are made only in listed debt securities, except to the extent indicated in paragraph 5.8.6 below. - 5.8.6 PD's investment in unlisted non-G-Sec should not exceed 10% of the size of their non-G-Sec portfolio on an on-going basis.
+The ceiling of 10% will be inclusive of investment in Security Receipts issued by Securitization Companies/Reconstruction Companies and also the investment in ABS and MBS.
 The unlisted non-Government debt securities in which PDs may invest up to the limits specified above, should comply with the disclosure requirements as prescribed by the SEBI for listed companies. - 5.8.7 PDs are required to report their secondary market transactions in corporate bonds done in the OTC market on FIMMDA's reporting platform as indicated vide circular IDMD.530/03.64.00/2007-08 dated July 31, 2007.
-Further, PDs shall adhere to the guidelines prescribed vide circular IDMD No.1764 /11.08.38/2009-10 dated October 16, 2009 as regards to clearing and settlement of OTC trades in corporate bonds. - 5.8.8 PDs should ensure that their investment policies duly approved by their Board are formulated after taking into account all the relevant issues specified in these guidelines on investment in non-G-Sec.
-PDs should put in place proper risk management systems for capturing and analysing the risk in respect of non-G-Sec before making investments and taking remedial measures in time.
+Further, PDs shall adhere to the guidelines prescribed vide circular IDMD No.1764 /11.08.38/2009-10 dated October 16, 2009 as regards clearing and settlement of OTC trades in corporate bonds. - 5.8.8 PDs should ensure that their investment policies are formulated after taking into account all the relevant issues specified in these guidelines on investment in non-G-Sec.
+They should put in place proper risk management systems for capturing and analysing the risk in respect of non-G-Sec before making investments and taking remedial measures in time.
 PDs should also put in place appropriate systems to ensure that investment in privately placed instruments is made in accordance with the systems and procedures prescribed under respective PD's investment policy.